MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 Some things to consider:

 - If an installed application is to become the shell experience for the device, follow the steps in lab #5 to set up Shell Launcher or Assigned Access.
-The features used depend on the type of application that will become the shell.
+The features used depend on the type of application used for the shell.
-  - Shell Launcher is used if a Win32 or .NET application will be used as the shell.
+  - Shell Launcher is used if a Win32 or .NET application is used as the shell.
-  - Assigned Access is used if a UWP application will be used as the shell.
+  - Assigned Access is used if a UWP application is used as the shell.
 - If the device experience is more like a customized desktop experience (for example, a hotel kiosk) where users are able to have access to the desktop, there are customization steps that can make it easier to ensure your device layout is preserved.
 For example, icon layout on the desktop and start menu can be preserved as part of the Sysprep process.
 - This type of installation has to be done in audit mode, and can't be done on an offline mounted image.